wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 Basically, we’ve the end-to-end flow establish and next thing that we’re looking into is to improve the startup time for Azure Functions as its exhibit some sort of cold start symptoms and we use Dynamic plan for cost saving.
-So we decide to setup another Timer Trigger KeepAlive HTTP ping function to keep these 3 Azure Functions warm and also moving all the npm package loading outside the Function call will improve the unnecessary npm package load as long as the Functions are warm.
+So, we decide to setup another Timer Trigger KeepAlive HTTP ping function to keep these 3 Azure Functions warm and also moving all the npm package loading outside the Function call will improve the unnecessary npm package load as long as the Functions are warm.